asael697/nortsTest/README.md

 How to install nortsTest?
 -------------------------

-The current developmental version can be downloaded from github via
+The current development version can be downloaded from GitHub via

 ``` r
 if (!requireNamespace("remotes")) install.packages("remotes")